Geomagnetic Storm Tracker

 G4

 Kp reached 6+ for multiple days.
 Aurora visible across Germany, Belgium, UK, and southern Scandinavia.
-Our busiest week — over 13,000 daily visitors during the peak.
+Our busiest week ever, with over 13,000 daily visitors at the peak.
 Caused by a fast CME arrival.

 G3